DavidSaldivia/tm_solarshift/docs/source/simulation.rst

 The Simulation() object
 -------------------------

 Usually this class is used in two steps: setting attributes and running the simulation.
-The full list of attributes are:

-.. autoclass:: tm_solarshift.general.Simulation

 Once the settings are defined, you can to run the simulation using the :py:meth:`~tm_solarshift.general.Simulation.run_simulation()`.
 This method is design for the specific DEWH application.

+.. autoclass:: tm_solarshift.general.Simulation

 .. automethod:: tm_solarshift.general.Simulation.run_simulation

+The results are stored in the attribute ``out``, which is an :py:class:`~tm_solarshift.general.Output` dictionary.

+.. autoclass:: tm_solarshift.general.Output

 .. _time-params: